 We are a leading health insurance marketplace whose mission is to improve access to healthcare in America.
-Our proprietary technology platform leverages modern machine-learning algorithms powered by nearly two decades of insurance behavioral data to reimagine the optimal process for helping individuals find the best health insurance plan for their specific needs.
-Our differentiated combination of a vertically-integrated consumer acquisition platform and highly skilled and trained licensed agents, or agents, has enabled us to enroll millions of people in Medicare and individual and family plans since our inception.
-With over 10,000 Americans turning 65 years old every day and our track record of significant growth in net revenues in the Medicare space in the past five years, we believe we will continue to be one of the top choices for unbiased insurance advice to help navigate one of the most important purchasing decisions individuals make.
+Our proprietary technology platform leverages modern machine-learning algorithms powered by nearly two decades of insurance behavioral data optimize the process for helping individuals find the best health insurance plan for their specific needs.
+Our differentiated combination of a vertically-integrated consumer acquisition platform and highly trained agents has enabled us to enroll millions of people in Medicare and individual and family plans since our inception.
+With nearly 11,000 Americans turning 65 years old every day and GoHealth's track record of significant growth in net revenues in the Medicare space over the last five years, we believe we will continue to be one of the top choices for unbiased insurance advice to help navigate one of the most important purchasing decisions individuals make.